Robert Joseph Baker: Abortion

+Sexual abuse among clergy

 In a 2020 interview with the Catholic World Report, Baker gave his opinion on the cause of the sexual abuse scandals in the Catholic Church:I agree with Pope Benedict XVI that the origins of the scandals we’re experiencing are related to the changing sexual mores in society that we really began to see in the 1960s.
 The 1969 music festival at Woodstock, New York symbolized the change in American culture.
 Moral values in our country, and in the Western hemisphere, had changed.
 The drug culture came with it.